Nateckert/newton_rootfinder/README.md

 # Minimal solver

-A minimal solver is provided for basic usages in the `solver` module.
+A minimal solver is provided for basic usages in the `solver_minimal` module.

 This minimal solver works only on basic 1D functions.